-On April 14, 2014, the Company executed a Loan Agreement with a lender, as subsequently amended, most recently in April 2019.
-As of December 31, 2020 and 2019, there were no additional amounts available to borrow under the debt facility.
-The interest rate on this term loan is variable based on a calculation of the prime rate less 5.25% with a minimum interest rate of 8%.
+On April 14, 2014, the Company executed a loan agreement with a lender, as subsequently amended.
+As of December 31, 2021, there were no additional amounts available to borrow under the debt facility.
+The interest rate on this term loan is variable based on the greater of 8% or 8% plus the prime rate less 5.25%.
 Interest is paid monthly beginning the month following the borrowing date.
 At loan inception and in connection with the amendments, the Company issued the lender warrants to purchase shares of stock.
-The Loan Agreement also contains prepayment penalties and an end of term charge.
+The loan agreement also contains prepayment penalties and an end of term charge.
 Fees incurred upon execution of the agreements, and the fair value of warrants on the date of grant were accounted for as a reduction in the book value of debt and accreted through interest expense, using the effective interest rate method, over the term of the debt.

-Amendment 5 to loan agreement
+Under the amended agreement, the Company was required to pay the loan principal in four equal installments starting July 1, 2021, with the final payment and end of term charge to be made on October 1, 2021.
+On October 1, 2021, the Company made the final principal payment, including end of term fees, of \$2.0 million related to the loan agreement.